 - It must be consistent – you have to continue to build quality content and links.
 You cannot do it once and forget about it.
 If you do, Google will forget about you too!

-- You must read up on the latest SEO techniques and changes via Google and the other search engines.
+- You must read up on the latest SEO techniques and changes via Google and other search engines.
 What worked last year may not work this year.
-Check out bloggers passion post about where to learn more about the ever changing SEO landscape today.
+Check out bloggers’ passion posts about where to learn more about the ever-changing SEO landscape today.

 - Then, you need to analyze stats often and re-adjust SEO techniques.

-- Once you learn, you must re-learn it and re-do.
+- Once you learn, you must re-learn it and re-do it.

 - It’s like housework, it is NEVER done.

-- SEO can be a real downer when your stats sink and they can sink fast too!
+- SEO can be a real downer when your stats sink and they can sink fast.